libfive/libfive/README.md

 ## License
 Copyright (C) 2016 Matthew Keeter (matt.j.keeter@gmail.com)

-Ao is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+Ao is free software, with the core library licensed under the LGPL and bindings licensed under the GPL.

+The Ao shared library (named `libao` and built from the `kernel` and `ui` folders plus `bind/api.cpp`) is licensed under the LGPL.

+The Guile buildings and library of shapes (in the `bind/guile` subfolder) are licensed under the GPL.

+For details, see `COPYING.md` and the specific license files.